 top of page

 Renata Estefan is a fashion designer based in Paris where she currently works for Marine Serre.
 Previouly to Serre, she worked on the Icones Line for Louis Vuitton, for Hermès, Stéphane Rolland and Nensi Dojaka.
-Her personal work is known for its chic and modern style.
+Her personal work is known for its sport-chic and modern style.

 Renata graduated in 2017 from the MA FASHION ( Womenswear), at Central Saint Martins College of Arts and Design, the most prestigious fashion graduate program in the world.
 Her work was previously seen and selected by the legendary MA director Louise Wilson, OBE.
 Her graduation collection was the only one in the course focused on the ethical and sustainable use of materials.

 Renata graduated with Distinction from the Graduate Diploma in Fashion , also at Central Saint Martins.
-Among her mentors were some of the most briIliant course directors in the world such as David Kappo, Patrick Lee Yow, Elisa Palomino and Fabio Piras.
+Among her mentors were some of the most briIliant course directors in the world such as David Kappo, Patrick Lee Yow, and Elisa Palomino.